nicolephelan/eco_genomics_2025/population_genomics/popgen_notes.md

     -   Pi is larger than Theta W which means there are higher values of D and this might indicate a demographic effect.

--   I also added my results to the class
+-   I also added my results to the class spreadsheet.

 ### 09/25/2025: Estimating Fst with black spruce data set